multitudes/oldmultitudes.github.io/_posts/2019-03-20-AI for everyone takeways.markdown

 published: true
 ---
 <div class="message">
-The old model of education where you go to college for four years and then work for the remaining 40,  just does not work anymore into this rapidly changing world.
+The old model of education where you go to college for 4 years and then work for the remaining 40 years,  just does not work anymore into this rapidly changing world.
 Through governments, companies and individuals realizing that all of us need to keep on learning, this increases the odds that everyone will be in a better position, even as jobs may go away.
 <br>
 <cite>Andrew NG (2019) </cite>
 </div>